tomil740/MyMovies/readMe.md

 Navigate to the `data/util` directory in the project.

-Create or open the `ApiKeys.kt` file.
+Create or open the `ApiConstants.kt` file.

 Add your TMDb API key in the file.